latechforce/engine-starter-kit/README.md

 # Engine Starter Kit

-Generate backend from a JSON configuration with [Engine by La Tech Force](https://github.com/latechforce/engine).
+Build a web application from a JSON configuration with [Engine by La Tech Force](https://github.com/latechforce/engine).

 ## Requirements